ncatanchin/laravel-csv-seeder/readme.md

     // users DB table
     id, first_name, last_name, birth_date, password, favorite_color

-You can just run the seeder with no further setup:
+You can run the seeder with no further setup:

     $this->seedFromCSV(base_path('path/to/users.csv'), 'users');

-When all the column names match, this is all that's required to run the seeder.
-You could even go a step further and omit the table name, because the CSV filename is the same as the table.
+You could even go a step further and omit the table name, as the CSV filename is the same as the table name. `CsvSeeder` will automatically try to resolve table and column names when they're not defined.
+If your CSV doesn't have a header row, you'll need to manually define a `$mapping`, as described in the next section.

 ### Mismatched columns